dustyw0lf/exeutils/README.md

 The documentation will be in `target/doc/linc/index.html`.

 ## Acknowledgments
-The code that turns shellcode into an ELF file was taken from the [minimal-elf](https://github.com/tchajed/minimal-elf) repository by [Tej Chajed](https://www.chajed.io).
+The code that turns shellcode into an ELF64 file is based on the [minimal-elf](https://github.com/tchajed/minimal-elf) repository by [Tej Chajed](https://www.chajed.io).